 - Keep bird feeders and bird baths at least five feet from shrubbery and cover that can conceal a stalking predator.
 Ideally, feeders should be 10-12 feet from potentially dangerous cover so birds can easily react if a cat attacks.

 - Opt for landscaping that will discourage cats even while it nurtures birds, such as thorny bushes that will keep cats away but yield berries for birds to feast.
-Sharp mulches can also keep cats from prowling nearby.
+Sharp mulches and plants with strong aromas can also keep cats from prowling nearby.

 - If possible, install a decorative or wire fence in front of shrubbery or hedges that may conceal predators to prevent them from attacking birds from these vantage points.
 Even a short fence can thwart a predator's attack.